section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 JavaFX is an open-source Java framework.
 It's used to create, develop, and deliver portable hardware-accelerated user interfaces.
 JavaFX creates GUI's for Rich Internet Applications (RIA), Web, desktop, and embedded and mobile applications.
-For example, login and sign-up forms.
+For example, one use for it would be for login and sign-up forms.
 These have a unique design that makes the site presentable and of a unique design.

 In this article, you will learn how to build a JavaFX Login and Sign-up User Interface(UI).